Slide 1 of 35

 Winter is a good time to check out the new museum exhibit in Jack London State Historic Park.
 Even if it’s too cold or wet to hike, you can take cover in the House of Happy Walls museum dedicated to the great writer and his wife, Charmian.
 The new $800,000 exhibit includes multimedia and interactive displays entertaining even to kids.

-Make it an outdoorsy day at Quarryhill Botanical Garden, one of Sonoma County’s secret spots.
-Few travel writers have discovered it, meaning you may have this 20-acre garden of rare Asian plants collected from seed in the wild all to yourself.
+Make it an outdoorsy day at Sonoma Botanical Garden, one of Sonoma County’s secret spots.
+Few travel writers have discovered it, meaning you may have this 20-acre garden of rare Asian plants all to yourself.
 Easy paths wind past ponds and through dense plantings of trees and shrubs with something of interest in every season.
 There is a nice gift shop for garden lovers and golf cart tours by arrangement for those with mobility problems.
 (Charlie Gesell)

 In the town of Sonoma, the walkable square offers places to sip, shop and dine.
 For celebratory sparkles for the holidays, there’s SIGH Champagne bar.
 No reservations needed, and they always offer three flights of French, Californian and other tantalizing sparklers.
 If you have teetotalers or beer drinkers in your party this is a great tasting room option.
 They also offer draft beer, regular wine and non alcoholic beverages, as well as snack-sized bites, both savory and sweet.
 (Robbi Pengelly)